nikitavoloboev/data/backups/backups.md

 - [Arq](https://www.arqbackup.com/) - Automatically backs up Macs and Windows PCs.

 ## Notes
+- Data that is not backed up is lost data.
 - Even the smallest file can take days to recreate.

 ## Links